Long slow distance: Approaches to running

 An example of such an approach is provided by the running clinics organized by Jeff Galloway In running circles, John Bingham aka the Penguin, is a well-known practitioner of LSD combined with walking breaks.

+Another popular practitioner is Phil Maffetone, who created the Maffetone Method which is also called Low Heart Rate Training.
+His methodology involves finding your maximum heart rate for training in your easy aerobic zone and initially doing all workouts in that zone.
+This is similar to LSD, but gives heart rate as a concrete way to know when to slow down.
+This style of training has become popular for those dealing with health issues, overtraining and learning how to build an aerobic base.

 Limitations

 Arthur Lydiard wrote that LSD system of training does not reach the levels of effort most effective for building aerobic fitness.
 Pete Pfitzinger has written that the long slow distance method of training is acceptable for novice runners hoping to complete a marathon, but that more experienced runners benefit from long runs that, depending on the workout, incorporate a variety of paces including speeds approaching race pace.
 According to Pfitzinger, varying paces are necessary because different physiological adaptations, including increased glycogen storage and fat utilization, occur at specific training paces.

 Galloway points out that if a runner wishes to increase their speed, interval training or speed training is recommended.
 Henderson uses races as speedwork and is a proponent of speedwork in limited quantities.

 The scientific literature indicates that high-intensity training can provide greater benefit towards anaerobic capacity than moderate-intensity endurance training.
 The U.S. Army is reducing the use of long runs in its physical training programs.